rohanshiva/patram/pages/1-getting-started/1-introduction.md

 # Patram
 ##### /pa-thrum/ (Leaf 🍃 in Sanskrit)

 Patram is a documentation site builder that is simple, easy to use, 🔥 customizable, and ✨ looking!
-Simply write your `.md` files and deploy your site with a **one** command**!**
+Simply write your `.md` files and deploy your site with  **one** command**!**

 ## Features
 - Docs are server side rendered -> **SEO** 🚀